vovanbo/jsondata/README.md

 jsondata
 ========

-This package contains library modules for the management of JSON based in-memory data.
-The data representation is based on the modules 'json', and 'jsonschema'.
+This package is aimed for the management of modular data structures based on JSON.

-The managed unit of this package is the branch of a tree.
-Thus this package is in particular applicable for the dynamic configuration of software components.
+The data is foreseen to be represented by an in-memory main data tree with dynamically added and/or removed branches.
+The branches of data structures in particular provide for the ease of custom data sets.

-The features comprise the serialization, the addition and removal of modular branch data, and the validation by JSONschema.
+The main class JSONDataSerializer provides for the serialization and incremental load.
+Due to the complex scenarios of search and match for modular JSON data in trees and branches a number of distinctive exceptions are defined in addition.

-Examples are provided as PyUnit tests for Eclipse, a commandline interface for the interactive test of JSON data and schema definitions is included.
+Current version supports for first features of JSONPointer and JSONPatch.

-The code provides for the '-O/-OO' options of python, therefore some debugging is included by wrapping with the '__debug__' variable.
+The following versions are going to support the full scope in accordance RFC6901, and RFC6902.
+For syntax primitives of underlying layers the packages 'json' and 'jsonschema' are applied for conformance to related ECMA and RFC standards and proposals.
+Here ECMA-262, ECMA-404, RFC7159/RFC4627, draft-zyp-json-schema-04, and others.

-The documents are available as Sphinx based documents and in addition resulting from Epydoc.
-The main priority was compatibility with the Google style guide for pydoc, thus the html documents may not utilize the full scope of presentation features.
+The documents provides the developer information for the API, and the PyUnit tests as examples and application patterns.

 Available from: